Belle Vue Stadium: Pre-War

 By June 1927, the stadium was attracting almost 70,000 visitors a week.
 Belle Vue increased the number of runners per race to seven, but after the formation of the National Greyhound Racing Club (NGRC) in 1928 the maximum number of dogs per race was limited to six.
 The phenomenal success resulted in an almost instant and dramatic mass build of greyhound stadiums.
 One early supplier of greyhounds to Belle Vue was Sidney Orton, a Norfolk farmer who sold 17 greyhounds to Belle Vue for £170 in 1927.
 Orton would eventually turn his attention to training them at Burhill kennels for Wimbledon Stadium.
-In 1927, Bonzo, handled by Belle Vue trainer Harry Buck, was the first winner of the Grand National, known as the Champion Hurdle at the time.
+In 1927, Bonzo, handled by Belle Vue trainer Jack Buck, was the first winner of the Grand National, known as the Champion Hurdle at the time.
 In 1930, Belle Vue had an English Greyhound Derby finalist when Dresden trained by Eddie Wright finished fourth to none other than Mick the Miller.

 Belle Vue introduced the Northern Flat as their first major event in 1927.
 In 1930, as the sport continued as the nation's leading pastime, the GRA acquired the nearby White City track in the Old Trafford area from Canine Sports Ltd. The first major Belle Vue hound was Wild Woolley; the brindle dog had won the Derby with Jack Rimmer in 1932 but switched kennels to join Jimmy Campbell.
 Belle Vue had 320 heated kennels housing both track's greyhounds and Wild Woolley won the Northern Flat in a world record time and the Laurels the following year before returning to Rimmer.

 In 1936, Banksell won the Edinburgh Cup for John Dickenson and Genial Radiance claimed the Oaks for A.G.Hiscock.
 The Northern 700 was set up as a new race in 1937 joining the Northern Flat as prominent events.
 It was in 1937 that GRA purchased the land on which the stadium sat bringing the whole operation into their hands.
 Crowds continued to flock to the race meetings even as war broke out and racing was restricted to daytimes or summer.
 Billy Butlin sat on the board of directors in 1947.